Check the Apps & Aviation section for pictures and videos of my flying down under!

 For any flight crew license application, you first need an ARN (aviation reference number).
 If you don't have one yet, you also have to apply for one together with you CoV application.
 You only need to do that once.
 You will keep your ARN for life, so you will be able to use it for any further application.

-• DOCUMENTS REQUIRED: To apply for a CoV, you need to provide several documents.
+• DOCUMENTS REQUIRED: To apply for a CoV or licence conversion, you need to provide several documents.
 They all have to be certified as true copies and be in English language.
-If you are not in Australia at the time of application, the easiest (and I think only) way to do this is to have them copied at the Australian embassy in your home country.
+If you are not in Australia at the time of application, pretty much the only way to do this for a long time was to have them copied at the Australian embassy in your home country.
 They will then also certify it which might incur substantial costs for just a few sheets of paper.
 All documents not in english must be translated by a certified translator.
-This is what you need:
+However, this has become easier - now you can also visit a regular notary public to certify the documents (but it has to be in English of course) - another option is a designated Australian medical examiner which might be difficult to find outside Australia or somebody at your local aviation authority.
+This is what you need for a day VFR private CoV:

 • European Pilot Licence